lhypds/vscode-window-color-rotator/README.md

 How To Uninstall
 Uninstall the extension from the VS Code extension marketplace.
-Remove the `workbench.colorCustomizations` field in the `.vscode/settings.json` file.
+Remove the `workbench.colorCustomizations` field in the project's `.vscode/settings.json` file.

 Quick Start